Breaking: Yahaya Bello speaks on reason for not appearing in court

-BREAKING: Ex-Kogi Governor, Yahaya Bello Discloses Why He’s Afraid To Appear In Court
+BREAKING: Ex-Kogi Governor Yahaya Bello Shares Why He’s Afraid to Appear In Court

-- A former Kogi state governor, Yahaya Bello said he is willing to appear before the Federal high court in Abuja but he is afraid
+- A former governor of Kogi state, Yahaya Bello, said he is willing to appear before the Federal High Court in Abuja, but he is fearful

 - Bello said he is afraid of being arrested and taken into custody by the Economic and Financial Crimes Commission (EFCC)